 The Coin Analyst: U.S. Mint Announces Some Major Changes to the America the Beautiful Five-Ounce Series

-US Mint officials never advertised the coins outside of coin publications, which substantially limited the market for bullion coins which were designed as an alternative to American silver eagles.
+Officials from the United States Mint never advertised the coins outside of coin publications, which substantially limited the market for bullion coins which were designed as an alternative to American Silver Eagles.
 And many of their decisions about mintages, pricing, and release schedules have struck many people as curious.

-Meanwhile, on February 9 the Mint releases the last 2011-dated numismatic version of the coins, which honors the Chickasaw national park.
+Meanwhile, on February 9 the Mint releases the last 2011-dated numismatic version of the coins, which honors Chickasaw National Park in Oklahoma.
 The coins are priced at $205 each, which is very similar to the price bullion and coin dealers are charging for the bullion versions.
 The numismatic coins have a maximum authorized mintage of 35,000 units, while the bullion coins have a maximum limit of 126,700.

-When the Mint prepared to roll out the 2010 bullion coins, which are distributed through the Mint’s network of Authorized Purchasers, collectors discovered that the AP’s were intent on gauging them by charging exorbitant prices.
+When the Mint prepared to roll out the 2010 bullion coins, which are distributed through the Mint’s network of Authorized Purchasers (AP), collectors discovered that the APs were intent on gauging them by charging exorbitant prices.

-The Mint forced the AP’s hands and required them sell the 2010 coins at a small premium over melt, but the AP’s dragged their feet and took forever to distribute the coins.
+The Mint forced the APs’ hands and required them sell the 2010 coins at a small premium over melt, but the authorized purchasers dragged their feet and took forever to distribute the coins.
 Many collectors grew so frustrated that they vastly overpaid for the coins on the secondary market, only to later see values plummet dramatically.